BLUE BLOOD RUNS RED

 position, bearing in mind his own financial position, but is about to tell

-Gloria the truth when her father, Silas Womberger, a rich American business man,
+Gloria the truth when her father, Silas Womberger, a rich American business

-deception is revealed.
+his deception is revealed.
 Things do not go according to plan, when Gloria

 unexpectedly discovers Glen's identity.